serversideup/spin/docs/content/docs/4.command-reference/init.md

 ### Project Types:
 - `laravel`: Initialize Spin into an existing Laravel project.
+- `laravel-pro`: Initialize [Spin Pro's Laravel Template](https://getspin.pro) into an existing Laravel project with Laravel Pro.
 - `nuxt`: Initialize Spin into an existing Nuxt project.

+### Options
+- `--skip-dependency-install`: Skip the installation of dependencies.
+This is useful if you're using a custom script to install dependencies.